uscis form i131

 Can I 131 Be Filed Online?

-Yes, you can use the USCIS online account to submit Form I-131, Application for Travel Document, electronically.
+Yes, you can use the USCIS online account to submit Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records, electronically.
 However, not all applicants are qualified to submit Form I-131 online, you can check the USCIS website for more details.

 How To Expedite I-131 Application?